frippz/frippz.se/_posts/2017-03-28-that-whole-blog-thing.md

 ---
-title: That whole "blog" thing
+title: That whole “blog” thing
 description: Twitter threads are awful and blogs are awesome
 tags:
   - blogging